Sources

 Texts focused on Muhurta (electional astrology), Prashna (horary), and ancillary techniques.
 The Muhurta module routes through Muhurtha Chintamani; compatibility and timing answers draw from these as needed.

-- Prasna TantraClassical Prashna (horary) treatise · 121 pages indexed
+- Prasna Tantraclassical Prashna (horary) treatise

-Modern reference
+Modern reference works

 Indexing details